CSLDepend/monet/README.md

 * *date* : date that needs to be proccessed (YYYYMMDD format)

 ## Output Format
-`*host-output-directory*\region` contains output of the region growth segmentation and region duration algorithms.
+`[host-output-directory]/region` contains output of the region growth segmentation and region duration algorithms.

 There are two CSVs in the output dir:
 * `YYYYMMDD` : Contains information about the congestion region size, duration and average stall values.